 The Trustees review the reserve levels of the Academies annually.
 This review encompasses the nature of income and expenditure streams, the need to match income with commitments and the nature of reserves.
-The Trustees have determined that the appropriate level of unrestricted reserves should be £1,283k (2021: £1,382k), approximately equivalent to four weeks' expenditure, as per the reserves policy.
+During 2022-23, the Trustees have reviewed the reserves policy for the Trust in order to ensure a strategic planning approach for the use of reserves and align to achieving strategic objectives across the Trust and provide for financial resilience.
+Major projects are approved by Trustees in accordance with finance policy and regulations.
+The Trustees have determined that the appropriate level of unrestricted reserves should be £944k (2022: £1,283k) and reflects: